-Loss on Early Extinguishment of Debt: Loss on early extinguishment of debt was \$0 for the three months ended March 31, 2020, compared to \$25,071,000 for the three months ended March 31, 2019.
+Loss on Early Extinguishment of Debt: Loss on early extinguishment of debt was \$0 for the six months ended June 30, 2020, compared to \$29,982,000 for the six months ended June 30, 2019.
 In March 2019, we legally defeased mortgage loans with an aggregate outstanding principal balance of \$205,500,000 in connection with the sale of three office properties and a parking garage in Oakland, California, we prepaid a \$46,000,000 mortgage loan in connection with the sale of an office property in Washington, D.C., and a \$28,200,000 mortgage loan was assumed by the buyer of an office property in San Francisco, California.
-Loss on early extinguishment of debt for the three months ended March 31, 2019 consists of the costs associated with the aforementioned legal defeasances, repayment, and assumption of mortgage loans, the write-off of unamortized deferred loan costs, and, with regards to the legal defeasances, the difference between the purchase price of the U.S. government securities and the outstanding principal balance of the mortgage loans that were legally defeased.
+In May 2019, one mortgage loan, with an outstanding principal balance of \$39,500,000 at such time, was legally defeased in connection with the sale of the related property.
+Loss on early extinguishment of debt for the six months ended June 30, 2019 consists of the costs associated with the aforementioned legal defeasances, repayment, and assumption of mortgage loans, the write-off of unamortized deferred loan costs, and, with regards to the legal defeasances, the difference between the purchase price of the U.S. government securities and the outstanding principal balance of the mortgage loans that were legally defeased.

-Impairment of Real Estate: Impairment of real estate was \$0 for the three months ended March 31, 2020 and \$66,200,000 for the three months ended March 31, 2019.
-In connection with our negotiation of an agreement with an unrelated third-party for the sale of 100% fee-simple interests in two office properties and one development site in Washington, D.C., which sale was consummated in July 2019, we determined that the book value of such properties exceeded their estimated fair value and recognized an impairment charge of \$66,200,000 during the three months ended March 31, 2019 under the held-and-used impairment model.
-Following our signing of the agreement for the sale of the aforementioned properties and our receipt of a non-refundable deposit in respect of their sale in June 2019, such properties were classified as held for sale as of June 30, 2019 and we recognized an additional impairment charge of \$2,800,000 under the held-for-sale impairment model.
-Our determination of the fair value of such properties was based on negotiations with the third-party buyer and the contract sales price.
+Impairment of Real Estate: Impairment of real estate was \$0 for the six months ended June 30, 2020 and \$69,000,000 for the six months ended June 30, 2019.
+In connection with our negotiation of an agreement with an unrelated third-party for the sale of 100% fee-simple interests in two office properties and one development site in Washington, D.C., which sale was consummated in July 2019, we determined that the book value of such properties exceeded their estimated fair value and recognized impairment charges totaling \$69,000,000 during the six months ended June 30, 2019.
+Our determination of the fair values of such properties was based on negotiations with the third-party buyer and the contract sales price.

-Gain on sale of real estate: Gain on sale of real estate was \$0 for the three months ended March 31, 2020 and \$377,581,000 for the three months ended March 31, 2019.
-We recognized a gain on sale of real estate of \$289,779,000 in connection with the sale of three office properties and a parking garage in Oakland, California, \$45,710,000 in connection with the sale of an office property in Washington, D.C., and \$42,092,000 in connection with the sale of an office property in San Francisco, California, all of which were consummated in March 2019.
+Gain on sale of real estate: Gain on sale of real estate was \$0 for the six months ended June 30, 2020 and \$432,802,000 for the six months ended June 30, 2019.
+We recognized a gain on sale of real estate of \$289,779,000 in connection with the sale of three office properties and a parking garage in Oakland, California, \$45,710,000 in connection with the sale of an office property in Washington, D.C., and \$42,092,000 in connection with the sale of an office property in San Francisco, California, all of which were consummated in March 2019, and a gain on sale of real estate of \$55,221,000 in connection with the sale of an office property in Oakland, California, which was consummated in May 2019.

-Provision for Income Taxes: Provision for income taxes was \$(22,000) for the three months ended March 31, 2020 and \$318,000 for the three months ended March 31, 2019.
+Provision for Income Taxes: Provision for income taxes was \$(713,000) for the six months ended June 30, 2020 and \$599,000 for the six months ended June 30, 2019.
+The decrease is due to a decrease in taxable income at our TRSs during the six months ended June 30, 2020 resulting primarily from the effects of COVID-19 on our hotel in Sacramento, California.